Rajib-Sarwar/iOS-Feed-Case-Study-And-Implementation/Automated-Testing-Setup-Guide.md

+# Automated Testing Setup Guide

+We need to understand how to configure your project to run automated tests.

+Writing clean, fast, and reliable automated tests is an essential skill to build high-quality apps and thrive in the iOS industry.

+The following guide shows how you can set up a test target to a new, or existing project.
+If you’ve never written tests before, getting the right setup is the first step.

 ## 1. Adding tests to a new project

 To create a test target when creating a **New Project** make sure to tick the “Include Unit Tests” checkbox (see image below) on the new project dialogue options.
 Xcode will automatically include and associate a test target and test folder for the given _Product Name_.